grafana/loki/docs/sources/configuration/_index.md

 # Set to true to have the query schedulers create and place themselves in a ring.
 # If no frontend_address or scheduler_address are present
-# any where else in the config Loki will toggle this value to true.
+# anywhere else in the configuration, Loki will toggle this value to true.
 [use_scheduler_ring: <boolean> | default = false]

 # The hash ring configuration.
 This option is required only if use_scheduler_ring is true